-The Buddha teaches the things to be fully understood and what full understanding is.
+The Buddha teaches the things to be completely comprehended and what complete comprehension is.

 Sāvatthinidānaṁ.